 Important notes

-3. If you add new details in QuickBooks Desktop that you want to use in a rule for future updates (e.g., Classes, Products, Customers, Taxes), make sure to click on “Fetch data from QBD”.
+2. If you add new details in QuickBooks Desktop that you want to use in a rule for future updates (e.g., Classes, Products, Customers, Taxes), make sure to click on “Fetch data from QuickBooks Desktop”.
 This ensures that these details are displayed in the rule for selection.

-Reach out to the Synder team via online support chat, phone, or email with any questions you have – we’re always happy to help you!
+As a QuickBooks Desktop user, your support channel is email only.
+Reach out to the Synder Team at [email protected] with any questions – we are always happy to help you!

 Leave a Reply